w3f/polkadot-spec/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+## Submodules

+This is the main repository for the Polkadot Protocol Spec.
+Here you can find other two submodules:
+- `polkadot-spec-website`, in the `/website` path, that links to https://github.com/w3f/polkadot-spec-website, the repository that contains everything needed to build the website (Docusaurus structure);
+- `Implementation-Guide`, in the `/docs/implementation-guide` path, that links to https://github.com/w3f/Implementation-Guide, where are located all the markdown files for the Implementation Guide.

+Refer to the `.gitmodules` file in this repo.

 ## Local Development

 To clone, build and serve the website locally, run the following commands: